Skip to content

 Epicor Kinetic logo

-Ranked #2 of 5 for automotive buyers.
+Position 4 of 8 on this list.
 Epicor Kinetic is best suited to discrete and mixed-mode manufacturers, with deployments ranging across lower mid-market (51-250 employees), mid-market (251-1,000 employees), and upper mid-market (1,001-5,000 employees).
 20,000+ manufacturers rely on Epicor — a leader in discrete manufacturing ERP — a track record that matters when you're committing to a system that'll run your automotive operations for the next decade.

 For automotive buyers specifically, Epicor Kinetic's strongest modules are Manufacturing, Supply Chain, Inventory Management — and crucially, all three are rated "strong" rather than "good enough", which matters when these are the systems your daily operations actually run on.
 Around the edges, Finance & Accounting and CRM sit at "moderate" — workable, but the modules where Epicor Kinetic stops being a clear best-of-breed candidate.
 The platform is also a credible fit if your roadmap includes manufacturing, automotive, aerospace & defense adjacencies, where the same vendor's reference base extends.